atecarlos/protractor-http-mock/README.md

 #### Response
 The default `status` value is 200 if none is specified.

+### Inspection
+For testing or debugging purposes, it is possible to extract a list of http requests.
+Simply call the `requestsMade` function as follows:

+	var mock = require('protractor-http-mock');
+	...

+	  expect(mock.requestsMade()).toEqual([
+			{ url : '/default', method : 'GET' },
+			{ url : '/users', method : 'GET' }
+		]);

 ### Examples
-Included in the code base are examples on how to use this plugin.
-Please take a look at the "examples" folder.
+Included in the code base are examples on how to use all the features of this plugin.
+Please take a look if you have any questions.

 To run these tests locally, please follow these steps from the root directory: